Notable People

 That may sound soft compared with flashier constitutional battles.
 It was not soft.

 For Breyer, temperament was not decoration.
 It was part of democratic life.
 Courts depend on legitimacy, and legitimacy depends in part on the public seeing argument rather than tribal performance.
 He believed persuasion mattered.
 He believed conversation across disagreement mattered.
-He seemed to think judges had an obligation not only to decide but to keep the constitutional system inhabitable.
+He seemed to think judges had an obligation to decide cases and to keep the constitutional system inhabitable.

 That outlook became harder to sustain as the Court grew more polarized and more openly ideological in the public eye.
 But the pressure is precisely why Breyer remains interesting.